StackExchange/blackbox/README.md

 ```

 When the command completes successfully, instructions on how to
 commit these changes will be output.
-Run the command as give.
+Run the command as given.
+It will look like this:

 ```
 NEXT STEP: Check these into the repo.
 Probably with a command like...